breadcat/blog.minskio.co.uk/content/quotes.md

 >I would rather starve than eat your bread <!-- pearl jam corduroy -->

+>If you could blow up the world with the flick of a switch would you do it? <!-- flaming lips -->

 >If you die in Russia, you die in real life

 >If you don't stand for something, you'll be sure to fall for anything <!-- aj whitney -->